Advanced Bible Quiz about Bible Characters.

 a.
 Silas.

-Silas was in a Roman prison with Paul because they exorcized a spirit out of a slave fortune-teller who was making money for her owners.
+He was in a Roman prison with Paul because they exorcised a spirit out of a slave fortune-teller who was making money for her owners.

 On the grounds of causing a public nuisance, authorities arrested, stripped, and flogged them in Philippi.